Netruk44/Netruk44.github.io/content/post/instructor-as-search-engine/overview.md

 For output, Instructor returns a 768-dimensional embedding for each input sequence.
 This means that the array representing the embedding will be 768 elements long, or about 6KB in size (768 * 8 bytes per float = 6144 bytes in the case of 64-bit floats).

-There are two 'sizes' of Instructor. `instructor-large` and `instructor-xl`.
+There are two 'sizes' of Instructor. `instructor-large` and `instructor-xl`, with this project using the latter.
 The size of the model determines how many parameters the model contains, which affect the quality of the embeddings and how long (how many operations) it takes to generate them.
 A bigger model generally produces better, more accurate embeddings.
 The drawback is that larger models take longer to train, longer to generate embeddings, and require more memory to run.

 Just as a note, the size of the model does not necessarily affect the size of the embeddings themselves.
 The size of the embeddings is determined by the model architecture, or how the model was designed.
 In the case of Instructor, both `large` and `xl` versions produce 768-dimensional embeddings.